victorb/arch-mirror/README.md

   see fit
 - Run `./ipfsify.sh` to initialize a local IPFS repository and add the full repository to it

-- Run`./publish.sh` at least one time manually to publish the latest IPFS hash to IPNS
+The final output of `./ipfsify.sh` should print a IPNS address you can use as the link to the repository.

-- Add `./publish.sh` to be run at least once per day to ensure the IPNS record it kept up to date
+Make sure to run both of these scripts via cron (or similar software) at least once per day to maintain a updated repository.

+# License

+MIT 2018 - Victor Bjelkholm